djtech42/BGKLineChartView/README.md

 2. Create a class that conforms to `BGKLineChartDataSource` protocol.
 3. Set conforming `BGKLineChartDataSource` class to `BGKLineChartView.dataSource` property.

+You may wish to view the example project in the `LineChartExample` folder.

 ## License
     Copyright 2016 Brenden Konnagan